 The requirement to have a degree varies depending upon the organization where you work and the position you are seeking.
 Each department will be able to provide you with the required level of training to apply.
 However, regardless of the requirement, increasing your knowledge base can only serve to improve your performance on the job and the opportunity to advance in your career.

-Additionally, there may be incentive programs offered by your employer such as tuition assistance or reimbursement in order to give you opportunities to advance further into high-paying law enforcement careers (National University).
+Additionally, there may be incentive programs offered by your employers such as tuition assistance or reimbursement in order to give you opportunities to advance further into high-paying law enforcement careers (National University).

 Do Federal Law Enforcement Jobs Pay Better?